vrmohanbabu/static-website-on-aws-using-cloudfront/README.md

 ```
 * Replace 'NAME_OF_BUCKET' with the bucket that was just created.

+### Configure S3 Bucket:

+* Click on the "Properties" tab and then click on  "Static website hosting".
+* Click on "Use this bucket to host a website".
+* For both "Index document" and "Error document", enter "index.html" and click "Save".

 ### Creating Jenkins Pipeline:

 * In Jenkins, Click "Open Blue Ocean" and click "New Pipeline".